Originally from Mauritius, I've moved around a lot, and I've had the privilege of living in 7 countries across 5 continents.

-Professionally, I’ve worked as a content strategist across various industries, including the travel and sustainability fields.
-All the content here is my own, based on personal experience and conversations with locals.
-I do sometimes use photos from stock photo websites, if my own photos are not up to par (I'm still working on my photography skills).
+All the content here is my own, based on personal experience and conversations with locals (I never use AI to plan my trips nor to write about them).
+I do sometimes use stock photos if my own photos are not up to par (I'm still working on my photography skills, currently not great at it).

 My values: